soabase/soabase-stages/README.md

 At any point in the chain, you can add handlers for successful completions, failures or aborts:

 - `whenComplete(Consumer<T> handler)` - if the chain completes successfully the handler is called.
+- `whenCompleteYield(Function<T, U> handler)` - same as `whenComplete()` but allows mapping the return type.
 - `whenAborted(Runnable handler)` - if the chain is aborted (i.e. one of the `thenIf()` tasks returns empty) the handler is called.
 - `whenFailed(Consumer<Throwable> handler)` - if there is an exception or failure in the chain the handler is called.
+- `whenFinal(Runnable handler)` - calls the handler when the chain completes in any way (success, abort, exception, etc.).

+_Chaining Other Stages_

+You can include external stages into the chain:

+- `thenStage(Function<T, CompletionStage<U>> stage)` - executes the given stage asynchronously as the next task in the chain.
+- `thenStageIf(Function<T, CompletionStage<Optional<U>>> stage)` - executes the given stage asynchronously as the next task in the chain if the stage returns an empty Optional the chain is aborted.

 _Access The Internal CompletionStage_